abhishektrip/SliceBasedVolumeRendering/README.md

   * f.
 Anuerysm – using transfer function (figure 15,16)
   > `SliceBasedVolumeRendering.exe ANUERYSM_TF`

- 2. Use A & R keys to rotate the volume on the Y-axis .
+ 2. Use A & D keys to rotate the volume on the Y-axis .
 Esc key to exit the application.